Ruby My Dear: A Standout Artist In the Underground Breakcore Scene

 I played once in a village festival close to where I live in the south-west of France…that is a mistake I will not be making again.

-9 / You started producing as Ruby My Dear more or less when streaming became popular.
-What's your opinion on these kind of services?
-Do you think it's a positive development that favours both the artist and listeners?
+You started producing as Ruby My Dear more or less when streaming became popular.
+What's your opinion on these kinds of services?
+Do you think it's a positive development that favors both the artist and listeners?
 Considering that breakcore is an authentic underground scene, do you see it more as a source of income or more as a way of getting attention and presence/visibility on the internet?

 Without the Internet, streaming, and social networks, I would not have made music.
 I don't know how to promote myself, so for me, it's a good thing.
 As a listener, I appreciate being able to listen to anything I want in my living room without having to spend any money.
 So I'm totally for it.
 And especially for breakcore, which I'm not sure would exist if it weren't for streaming.

 All You Need.